nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Evidence of PW1; W/SSG Nurfarhanah Osman, and PW2; SSG Eugene Tong Kecheng

-7       The stipulation on the above set of agreed facts, along with Mr Shahidin’s counsel’s indication that he would not be contesting the voluntariness of his long statement[\[note: 11\]](#Ftn_11), has made it unnecessary to set out the evidence of the first two prosecution witnesses PW1 W/SSG Nurfarhanah Osman and PW2 SSG Eugene Tong Kecheng in any great detail, as they had been largely involved in undisputed procedural aspects as the arrest of the accused, and the recording of statements P-9[\[note: 12\]](#Ftn_12) and P10, respectively from Mr Shahidin.
+7       The stipulation on the above set of agreed facts, along with Mr Shahidin’s counsel’s indication that he would not be contesting the voluntariness of his long statement[^11], has made it unnecessary to set out the evidence of the first two prosecution witnesses PW1 W/SSG Nurfarhanah Osman and PW2 SSG Eugene Tong Kecheng in any great detail, as they had been largely involved in undisputed procedural aspects as the arrest of the accused, and the recording of statements P-9[^12] and P10, respectively from Mr Shahidin.

-8       W/SSG Nurfarhanah had been part of the arresting party, and indicated that she had been briefed to proceed to Block 402 Hougang Avenue 10 ‘**_to look out for a suspected trafficker by the name of Din’_**.[\[note: 13\]](#Ftn_13) The team was told that ‘Din’s’ full name was Mohammad Shahidin Bin Sahurdin[\[note: 14\]](#Ftn_14).
+8       W/SSG Nurfarhanah had been part of the arresting party, and indicated that she had been briefed to proceed to Block 402 Hougang Avenue 10 ‘**_to look out for a suspected trafficker by the name of Din’_**.[^13] The team was told that ‘Din’s’ full name was Mohammad Shahidin Bin Sahurdin[^14].
 At the scene, W/SSG Nurfarhanah had received information that there were two suspects leaving a unit at level 7.
 The officers deployed around the void deck of Block 402 Hougang Avenue 10 had waited for the two suspects to emerge from the lift before effecting arrest.
 Both were searched by CNB officers at different sites, and one of the officer recovered a packet of drug in a cigarette box.
 PW1 learnt that the person found with the drugs was Mr Zulkifli, and not the accused; Mr Shahidin.
-W/SSG Nurfahanah had recorded a contemporaneous statement from Mr Shahidin, with the salient portions set out[\[note: 15\]](#Ftn_15).
+W/SSG Nurfahanah had recorded a contemporaneous statement from Mr Shahidin, with the salient portions set out[^15].

 Q1:Who is this? (_Mr Fadli’s image shown to accused_)